ft-290008buchok/Letter_classifier/README.md

     type of gradient descent: stochastic gradient descent

 # Accuracy
-After training on a data set of 75 Latin letters A, B, C, D, E (15 for each class) and testing on a sample of 25 letters (5 for each class):
+After training on a dataset of 75 Latin letters A, B, C, D, E (15 for each class) and testing on a sample of 25 letters (5 for each class):

     Classification of the training sample - accuracy 100 %
     Classification of the test sample - accuracy 92 %

+# Dataset
 By default, a dataset of 250 letters (50 for each class) is loaded into the project, it gives even higher accuracy on tests.

 ![dataset](https://user-images.githubusercontent.com/71639489/215999343-83de878d-18b2-4d27-a802-c67bc5f7cd36.png)

-#
+# Useful links
 For more information about the module that was used to train the neural network, you can read the `Classifier module (neural network)` section or click [here](https://github.com/ft-290008buchok/SNN).
-#

 # Classifier module (neural network)
 It is a mini frame work for creating and training a neural network by the method of error back propagation with stochastic gradient descent for the C++ language.